ehrenholgersson/OOP-TAFE-Git-Assesment/Part2/Part2.md

 Git Terms

 Branch - branch in git is a series of changes or commits.
-These commits are seperate from other branches until/unlees they are merged
+These commits are separate from other branches until/unless  they are merged

-Pull - Pull is to download content fro a remote repository
+Pull - Pull is to download content from a remote repository

 Push - Push is to upload content to a remote repository